-Vesting of the RSUs occurs, with certain exceptions, subject to the continuation of an employment, consulting or similar relationship with us through 2024, upon satisfaction of benchmarks related to the compounded annual growth rate from 2021 through 2024 in (i) total stockholder return, which awards are referred to in the table below as "RSU-TSR" and (ii) adjusted funds from operations (as presented in our filings with the SEC), which awards are referred to in the table below as "RSU-AFFO."
+Vesting of the RSUs occurs, with certain exceptions, subject to the continuation of an employment, consulting or similar relationship with us through 2026, upon the satisfaction of benchmarks related to the compounded annual growth rate from 2023 through 2026 in (i) total stockholder return (as calculated pursuant to the applicable award agreement), which awards are referred to in the table below as "RSU-TSR" and (ii) adjusted funds from operations (as presented in our filings with the SEC), which awards are referred to in the table below as "RSU-AFFO."
+Generally, we compute adjusted funds from operations, or AFFO, by adjusting funds from operations, or FFO (as FFO is calculated in accordance with the "White Paper on Funds From Operations" issued by the National Association of Real Estate Investment Trusts ("NAREIT") and NAREIT's related guidance), for loss on extinguishment of debt, our straight-line rent accruals, restricted stock and RSU compensation expense, fair value adjustment of mortgage debt, gain on insurance recovery, insurance recovery from casualty loss and deferred mortgage and debt costs (including, in each case as applicable, from our share from our unconsolidated joint ventures).

-The RSU - TSR awards are subject to an increase or decrease, which we refer to as the peer group adjustment, depending on our performance relative to a peer group (i.e., the FTSE NAREIT Equity Apartment Index, excluding companies whose primary focus is the provision of housing for college/graduate students).
+The RSU - TSR awards are subject to an increase or decrease, which we refer to as the peer group adjustment, depending on our performance relative to a peer group (i.e., the FTSE Nareit Equity Apartment Index, excluding companies whose primary focus is the provision of housing for college/graduate students).
 Specifically, if the compounded annual growth rate in total stockholder return during the performance cycle is in the (i) top quartile of our peer group, the recipient is entitled to additional RSUs equal to 25% of the RSU-TSR awards that vest at the applicable threshold, target and maximum levels and (ii) in the bottom quartile of the peer group, the recipient will forfeit 25% of the RSU-TSR awards that vest at the applicable threshold, target and maximum levels.
-This peer group adjustment is not reflected in the table below.
+The additional shares potentially issuable pursuant to the peer group adjustment are not reflected in the table below.

-Each RSU is coupled with a dividend equivalent right entitling the holder to an amount in cash equal to the aggregate amount of cash dividends that would have been paid in respect of the shares underlying such RSUs, if and to the extent such RSU vest, had such shares been outstanding during the performance cycle applicable to such RSU
+Each RSU is coupled with a dividend equivalent right entitling the holder to an amount in cash equal to the aggregate amount of cash dividends that would have been paid in respect of the shares underlying such RSUs, if and to the extent such RSU vest, had such shares been outstanding during the performance cycle applicable to such RSU.